 Detailed technical architecture and flow diagrams of the four viable models are provided in Chapter 3.
-All these technical models have been implemented in different mobile money markets around the world (see the GSMA Tracking the journey towards mobile money interoperability study for more details).
+All these technical models have been implemented in different mobile money markets around the world (see the GSMA Interoperability Landscape study for more details).

-O3 Stages of interoperable transactions
+03 Stages of interoperable transactions

 The four technical models for interoperability outlined in the previous chapter each have distinct technical architecture.
 However, before delving into these details, it is first important to identify the key steps involved in an interoperable payment transaction.
 Knowing these steps will help clarify how the choice of technical model influences each step in the process.
 In a mobile money system, payment transactions between MMPs go through a four-stage process: prefunding, execution, clearing and settlement.
 This process is detailed in Figure 3.